it-at-m/opensource.muenchen.de/use.md

 ## Applications

-The City of Munich runs numerous applications.
+The City of Munich operates a large number of applications that are used in various areas.
+These range from administrative applications for internal use to applications for citizens that facilitate access to public services.

 <TagTile :available-tags="['application']" />